clearlinux/swupd-client/docs/swupd.1.rst

             Installs bundles os-core and vi, along with os-core (installed by default).

+    - `--download`

+        Do not perform an os-install, instead download all resources needed to perform the os-install, and exit.

 ``repair``

     Correct any issues found.
 This will overwrite incorrect file content,